 Can be "cakey" or heavy if you apply too much.
-No UV rating.
-A bit drying for users who don't have oily skin.
-Some shades have too much pink.

 When it comes to makeup, foundation is usually the first step to a polished look.
 With the right foundation, you can feel put together and ready to face the world.
 Foundation covers acne and other blemishes and evens out skin tone.
 For some people, it helps prevent their skin from getting too oily throughout the day.

 If you have sensitive skin, many of the ingredients in traditional liquid and cream foundations can cause irritation and breakouts.
 Fortunately, mineral makeup is a viable option for folks with sensitive skin – and others as well.
 Mineral makeup is made with natural ingredients rather than chemicals that can irritate the skin and clog the pores.

 To ensure that your skin stays healthy and looks flawless with every application, knowing what type of mineral makeup to choose, as well as what ingredients and other features to keep an eye out for, is important.

 At BestReviews, we pride ourselves on our completely unbiased recommendations and reviews.
 We buy products to test in our labs, and we conduct field and expert research that helps us learn as much as possible about top products on the market.

 If you’re ready to buy some mineral makeup, check out the product list above for our top recommendations.
 For general info on choosing mineral makeup, continue reading our shopping guide.

 Mineral makeup is made from actual minerals like zinc oxide, iron oxides, talc, and titanium dioxide.
 The minerals are ground down to extremely fine particles that are then used to form loose powders, pressed powders, and in some cases, liquid foundations.